Healthy Homes Assessment Breaker Bay

 Breaker Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Breaker Bay and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Breaker Bay and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Landlords and property managers must keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

 Starting 1 July 2021

-• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023